-Translating the keywords for your English language site is the first step.
-From there, the team generates related keywords, and finds search volume and competition data for these.
+Translating a list of keywords for your English language site is the first step.
+From there, the team finds search volume and competition data for these and related keywords.
 Tools like SEMrush are used to analyze ranking and competition.
 Tracking trends in seasonal popularity is also useful.
 Although multilingual keyword research is similar to English-language research, it’s important to work with native speakers in the target country.
 Buyers from different cultures and regions think differently about their needs.
 Global languages such as Spanish, Arabic, French, and German are spoken in multiple countries, but terminology can vary from region to region.

 Multilingual keyword research also takes into account the most popular search engines in your target markets.
 Google remains the leader in North and South America and Europe.
 Baidu leads the market in China, so keyword research must be done specifically for that search engine.
 Google’s competition in Japan, Korea, and Russia is fairly stiff as well, requiring optimization for additional popular search engines such as Yahoo, Naver, and Yandex.

 Your deliverable will be a list of relevant foreign-language keywords, ranked and validated for the right search engines (for example, a typical Japanese keyword research deliverable would include rankings for both Google and Yahoo).
-The translation team will use this termbase of validated keywords to inform the web copy, meta-data and any related ads.
+The translation team will use this termbase of validated keywords when writing the web copy and creating meta-data.